Recorder of Deeds

 This is my story.
 I tell it now as I lived it then.

-The Recorder of Deeds is my unflinching account of a journalist who risked everything to bring out news of terrorism and heroism during one of the darkest days in America.
-It is also a story of how my reportage came at a cost: symptoms of post-traumatic stress affected my personal life as well as my career long afterward.
+My memoir, Recorder of Deeds, is an unflinching account of a journalist who risked everything to bring out news of terrorism and heroism during one of the darkest days in America.
+It is also a story of how reportage sometimes comes at a cost, for symptoms of post-traumatic stress affected my career and my personal life long afterward.

 In prose that is alternately searing and elegiac, Recorder of Deeds explores universal themes of hope, despair, obligation, and boundless, selfless love.

-Sweeping from the Waldorf’s Starlight Ballroom to the inferno at Ground Zero, from a beloved home in a Midwest suburb to a Death Row cellblock in the middle of nowhere, this is a memoir that proves those who write about others have riveting stories of their own to tell.
+Sweeping from the Waldorf’s Starlight Ballroom to the inferno at Ground Zero, from a beloved home in a Midwest suburb to a Death Row cellblock in the middle of nowhere, Recorder of Deeds is a memoir that proves those who write about others have riveting stories of their own to tell.